 As I’ve explained to many a Dutch friend or colleague: of course the teenage girl folding sweaters in the Gap doesn’t really care how you are doing!
 But her very asking of “How are you?” is more a gesture of friendliness than an inquisition into your mental state of well-being.

 And what’s wrong with a little friendliness and camaraderie to your fellow man, anyways?
-I could certaintly use a bit more of that when some giant is elbowing me to get on the train I am attempting to exit!
-Heck, I could use it even more when I ask one of the medewerkers at Albert Hein if they have any karne melk in the back and they look at me like I’m completely insane!
+I could certainly use a bit more of that when some giant is elbowing me to get on the train I am attempting to exit!
+Heck, I could use it even more when I ask one of the medewerkers at Albert Heijn if they have any karne melk in the back and they look at me like I’m completely insane!
 I dare you to disagree that Dutch waiters could use a bit more common courtesy in their approach.

 As American comedian Seth Meyers said about his time living in the Netherlands “When I was there, people’s big complaint about America was that the waitresses were fake-nice.
 In Amsterdam, you know the waiters generally fucking hate you.”
 Hmmm…which do you prefer?